 C-glyphosate Visualization

 Using a phosphor imaging system, we were able to visualize the distribution of 14C-glyphosate in both GR and GS populations of C. distichophylla (Supplementary Materials).
-Clearly, a higher 14C-glyphosate uptake and translocation was observed in the GS population compared with the GR population.
+A higher 14C-glyphosate uptake and translocation was observed in the GS population compared with the GR population.
 This qualitative distribution of glyphosate is in accordance with the quantitative results obtained from the oxidation of 14C-glyphosate 96 HAT (Table 3).

 Metabolism Study

 The metabolism assays showed that glyphosate was poorly metabolized to nontoxic compounds in both the GS and GR populations of C. distichophylla.
-Quantitatively, 96.13% and 95.67% of glyphosate was maintained in the GS and GR plant populations, respectively.
+Quantitatively, 96.13% and 95.67% of glyphosate were maintained in the GS and GR plant populations, respectively.
 The levels of AMPA metabolized to nontoxic products (glyoxylate and sarcosine) were undetectable in both the GS and GR populations (data not shown).

 EPSPS Enzyme Activity Assay